-3.2 Macroscopic examination
+Macroscopic examination

-All autopsy cases involved a single coronary artery (example of typical macroscopic findings in Supplementary material online, Figure S2).
+All autopsy cases involved a single coronary artery (example of typical macroscopic findings in Supplementary Figure 2).
 Localization of SCAD in the autopsy series was compared with angiographic data from the SCAD-survivor cohort (Table 2).
-There was a significantly higher proportion of SCAD autopsy cases involving the LMS or proximal coronary artery segments compared to SCAD survivors (autopsy-20/36, 56% vs. survivors 64/359, 18%; P < 0.0001).
-These included n = 3 cases originating in the LMS but also extending into the left anterior descending (LAD) artery.
-There were significantly more SCAD cases involving the LAD, predominantly in the mid-distal vessel (survivors-221/359, 61% vs. autopsy cases-12/36, 33%; P = 0.003).
-In the autopsy case series, the extent of the dissection along the length of the culprit vessel varied from 5 to >50 mm.
+There were a significantly higher proportion of SCAD autopsy cases involving the left main stem (LMS) or proximal coronary artery segments compared to SCAD survivors (autopsy - 20/36, 56% versus survivors 64/359, left anterior descending (LAD) artery.
+There were significantly more SCAD cases involving the LAD, predominantly in the mid-distal vessel (survivors -221/359, 61% versus autopsy cases - 12/36, 33%; p=0.003).
+In the autopsy case series, the extent of the dissection along the length of the culprit vessel varied from 5 mm to >50 mm.